Skip to main content

 Who writes the prescriptions?

-Board-certified Apex physicians.
-Every prescription follows a review of intake, panels, and a private consult.
-No algorithm stands between you and your protocol.
+Apex clinicians.
+Every prescription follows review of intake, labs when indicated, risk profile, and a private consultation.

 Why compounded formulations?